iikerm/2D-raycasting-sim/COMPILE_WIN.md

 # Intro
-For this program to be able to compile in windows,
-I had to painfully research a lot of websites in order to find a method that worked for me, and now I will share it so that you don't have the same problems as I did
+These are the steps that I followed in order to compile my program for windows using Microsoft Visual Studio 2022 and its packet manager (vcpkg).

 # How to compile for windows (dynamically)
 First of all, we are going to install **Visual Studio 2022** and